flowseph1/medium-demo/README.md

 # Medium - Clone

 This is a medium website clone.
+Developed with Next.js framework used for features like [SSR](https://www.heavy.ai/technical-glossary/server-side-rendering).

 ## Technologies Used